 Q: Will I be required to cold call?

 A: No. While cold calling is certainly one way to raise money, it is not very effective.
 The Stewardship Department encourages cultivating and growing existing “warm” relationships to help support this endeavor.

 Q: Are Westminster faculty, staff, and board members invested in this opportunity?

 A: Yes, many members of the board, faculty, and staff are committed to supporting students by giving toward their tuition.
 Your stewardship coordinator may be able to help you identify support from among them after exhausting your network.

 Q: Are donations made to me or on my behalf tax deductible?

 A: No. Donations made directly to you or on your behalf of your tuition are not tax deductible.
 If your support desires to contribute to your tuition and receive a tax deduction, please connect with a stewardship coach to discuss options.

 Q: I work for my church (part time, full time, or on an occasional basis).
 Can my church pay Westminster directly, instead of me?

 A: Support given in exchange for services rendered cannot legally be matched.
-Any work that you complete for anyone (including your church) must either be on a volunteer basis, or in addition to your regular payroll.
+Any work that you complete for anyone giving toward your tuition (including your church) must be on a volunteer basis, or donations must be in addition to your regular payroll.
 You are not permitted to receive payment in the form of tuition support.

 Donations are due by the first day of class for an eligible semester.
 Any donations received after the first day of class will be applied to the next eligible semester.
-Any outside funds will be applied to outstanding balances and if the tuition for that semester is already paid, it will be applied to the next term.
+Any outside funds will be applied to outstanding balances, and if the tuition for the semester is already paid, it will be applied to the next term.